oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 }));
 ```

-Below that, add the following configuration that tells Express to use Passport for sessions.
+Add the following configuration that tells Express to use Passport for sessions.

 ```js
 app.use(passport.initialize());